GeniusDai/cppev/examples/README.md

 ### 3. Nio Event Loop

-In this example, use the original event loop (not reactor) to connect via tcp / udp.
+Use the original event loop (not reactor) to connect via tcp / udp.

 * Usage